Looking for the best golf courses in Sydney? You’ve come to the right place.

 Bankstown Golf Club | Milperra

-Despite its unassuming location in Sydney’s west, Bankstown Golf Club is regularly featured amongst the city’s best golf courses.
+Despite its unassuming location in Sydney’s west, Bankstown Golf Club is regularly featured amongst Sydney's best golf courses.
 Don’t be fooled by the nondescript entryway – pass through and you’ll be greeted by an urban oasis of tree-lined fairways on the banks of the Georges River.

 Like many a parkland course dotting suburban Sydney, Bankstown Golf Club combines stunning scenery and immaculate year-round care to offer an upper-crust golfing experience in any season.
 The lack of ocean winds is an added bonus for players who prefer to avoid the whims of nature.